Neidragon/Halal_Guerrilla/README.md

 ## How to play the game:

-to move the player use the wasd controls. to change the direction of the player use the four arrows, in order to look at the diagonals press to arrows at the same time. to start the game or shoot press space.
+To move the player, use the WASD controls.
+To change the direction of the player, use the four arrows in order to look at the diagonals press to arrows at the same time.
+To start the game and shoot press space.

-to move the camera freely you can use ijkl and to see the colliders you can press f1.
+To move the camera freely you can use IJKL and to see the colliders you can press F1.